Become A PSG Volunteer

-Be willing to commit to staffing the line for usually two evenings in a typical month.
+Be willing to commit to staffing the line for usually three evenings in a typical month.

 Open-mindedness.
 One of PSG’s guiding principles is offering non-judgemental support, and an ability to appreciate different points of view is critical to our success.

 A willingness to learn.
-PSG is an organisation that is carefully tailored to meet the needs of the JET community, and operates within some firm constraints.
+PSG is an organization that is carefully tailored to meet the needs of the JET community and operates within some firm constraints.
 A willingness to learn PSG’s specific way of supporting JETs is essential, as is a desire to learn new skills and proactively contribute new ideas and skills.

 A broad interest in improving the JET support network.
-PSG is a deliberately independent organisation, but our volunteers collaborate frequently with the PA community, CLAIR staff, and privately practising mental health professionals.
+PSG is a deliberately independent organization, but our volunteers frequently collaborate with the PA community, CLAIR staff, and privately practicing mental health professionals.
 Volunteers will be called upon to support those projects.

 The ability to maintain absolute confidentiality.
-Volunteers may not discuss specific calls, or information they may learn through their work, with anyone outside the organisation, and only in very specific ways within the organisation.
+Volunteers may not discuss specific calls or information they may learn through their work with anyone outside the organization and only in very specific ways within the organization.
 PSG cannot function without ironclad confidentiality.

 Prior training/ qualifications NOT required.
-PSG volunteers are NOT counsellors, but peers who train to be an effective resource for other JETs.
-As such, prior training in psychology or counselling, or service in support roles such as a Resident Assistant or a PA may be somewhat helpful, but is absolutely not required.
-We’re looking, first and foremost, for great listeners, and we recognise that they come from all sorts of backgrounds.
+PSG volunteers are NOT counselors but peers who train to be effective resources for other JETs.
+As such, prior training in psychology or counseling or service in support roles such as a Resident Assistant or a PA may be somewhat helpful but is absolutely not required.
+We’re looking, first and foremost, for great listeners, and we recognize that they come from all sorts of backgrounds.

-Mid-May and June training requirement.
-Successful applicants will take part in mandatory training sessions throughout mid-May and June.
-While multiple sessions will be scheduled, in principle new volunteers will have to devote one full evening per week for five weeks to complete training, with individually scheduled practice role-plays to follow
+Mid-March and April training requirements.
+Successful applicants will take part in mandatory training sessions throughout mid-March and April.
+While multiple sessions will be scheduled, in principle, new volunteers will have to devote one full evening per week for four weeks to complete training, with individually scheduled practice role-plays to follow.

 Q: When will applications be available?

-A: Applications are available from mid-February to mid-March.
-During this time, a download link to the application form will be made available on this page.
-2019's application will open on Sunday, February 24th.
+A: Applications are available at the beginning of February.
+During this time, a download link to the application form will be made available on this page and here.

 Q: You say that prior experience isn’t required, and that PSG isn’t a professional counselling service.
 I have professional qualifications—can I still apply?